-The Authority has the option to redeem most of its bonds prior to maturity on the first of any month, as specified under each bond issue, plus accrued interest to the date of redemption.
+The Authority has the option to redeem most of its bonds prior to maturity as specified under each bond issue.
 These early redemptions are funded by mortgage pre-payments and other income.
-The mortgage pre-payment/re-financing rate varies from year-to-year and determines the amount of funds available to call bonds prior to maturity.
-Below is a listing of the Single Family Finance Program bonds redeemed prior to their maturity during the year ended June 30, 2015:
+The mortgage pre-payment rate varies from year-to-year and determines the amount of funds available to call bonds prior to maturity.
+Below is a listing of the Single Family Finance Program bonds redeemed prior to their maturity during the year ended June 30, 2016: